Books & Music

 Developing a Sustaining Prayer Life

 Holy Bible New Living Translation reads: Romans 12:12: Paul the Apostle, reminded the Christians of Rome: Rejoice in our confident hope.
 Be patient in trouble and keep on praying.
 When we as Christians continue in prayer, strength stirs up to remind us of the hope we have in Christ Jesus.
-As we get into God’s presence his active word reminds us of the continued blessings and peace from the Lord over our lives.
-We utilize the power that is given to us to take authority over the enemy in Jesus name.
+As we get into God’s presence, his active word reminds us of the continued blessings and peace from the Lord over our lives.
+We utilize the power that is given to us, to take authority over the enemy in Jesus name.